 - Notes: Rosewood, Molasses, Black Pepper

-The first third is impressively complex, fragrant, and full of flavours despite an overall medium body.
+The first third is impressively complex, fragrant, and full of flavors despite an overall medium body.
 It reveals fragrant rosewood, which accords nicely with some syrupy molasses.

 Its sensation was reminiscent of boise, an ingredient occasionally used in rum or cognac, which adds a mature woody flavor.
-The additive is perfectly allowed these drinks but in controlled, limited quantities.
-The overall result was surprisingly vinous and there was a touch of black pepper on the retrohale.
+The additive is perfectly allowed in these drinks but in controlled, limited quantities.
+The overall result was surprisingly vinous, and there was a touch of black pepper on the retrohale.

 2nd Third Smoking Experience

 - Notes: Pistachio, Charred Bay Leaf, Toasted Rugbrød

 The second third surprised me with pistachio nut, which was much like the original Serie V Melanio.
 However, it was accompanied by charred bay leaf, which added an aromatic component.